OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 A CAPTCHA may hinder brute force attacks, but they can come with their own set of weaknesses, and should not replace a lockout mechanism.
 A CAPTCHA mechanism may be bypassed if implemented incorrectly.
 CAPTCHA flaws include:

-1. Easily defeated challenge, such as arithimetic or limited question set.
+1. Easily defeated challenge, such as arithmetic or limited question set.
 2. CAPTCHA checks for HTTP response code instead of response success.
 3. CAPTCHA server-side logic defaults to a successful solve.
 4. CAPTCHA challenge result is never validated server-side.